emmakat/automatic-ripping-machine/arm_wiki/Hardware-Transcode-Nvidia-NVENC.md

+# Installing NVIDIA drivers:
+We recommended to do a driver update immediately after installing ubuntu.
+In software updater, check the settings, other software tab and ensure the driver for your gpu is installed.
+Select the proprietary, tested option.

-# Checking for NVENC support
+## Checking for NVENC support
 Nvidia NVENC support comes with HandBrake in some distros, to check first make sure you have at least
 - GeForce GTX Pascal (1050+)
 - RTX Turing (1650+, 2060+)